tekamolo/Delos/documentation/components.md

 ``{{ component.render("Component\\Component","merchantSearchFilter")|raw }}``

-Here the render method will call the the Controller ``Component`` and the the method ``merchantSearchFilter`` inside that controller.
-In theory you won't need to do any thing else.
+Here the render method will call the Controller ``Component`` and the method ``merchantSearchFilter`` inside the controller.
+In theory, you won't need to do anything else.
 Also do not neglect the filter ``raw`` that will allow twig to interpret the results as html otherwise the browser will render the html tags too (escaping).

 If we look into that controller: